 Install standard guardrails on surfaces elevated more than 48 inches above the floor or ground.

-Ensure standard 4-inch toeboards are installed on all elevated surfaces that expose people or machinery to falling objects.
+Install toeboards that are at least 3½ inches in height on all elevated surfaces that expose people or machinery to falling objects.

 Install a permanent means of entry and exit with handrails to elevated storage and work surfaces.